 In fact, both George Town and Melaka have been named UNESCO World Heritage Sites as historic cities of the straits of Malacca.
 An intoxicating blend of cultures, Penang is as diverse as they come fusing old-world Asia with cosmopolitan design trends.

-A world-class art scene and a thriving tech scene leading to Penang being dubbed both ‘the Silicon Vally of Asia’ and an ‘Asian Art Hub’ – Penang Island and colonial George Town refused to be categorized and pinned-down.
+A world-class art scene and a thriving tech scene led to Penang being dubbed both ‘the Silicon Vally of Asia’ and an ‘Asian Art Hub’ – Penang Island, and colonial George Town refused to be categorized and pinned down.

-Grindr, Scruff, and Tinder are the most popular hook-up app currently used by gay men in Penang.
+Grindr, Scruff, and Tinder are also the most popular hookup app currently used by gay men in Penang.
 Online censorship is a growing issue in Malaysia, and possession of any pornography is strictly banned in Malaysia.
-We strongly recommend you set up a high-quality VPN on your phone before you go to protect your privacy, to remain anonymous and to keep access to your favorite websites and apps.
+We strongly recommend you set up a high-quality VPN on your phone before you go to protect your privacy, remain anonymous and keep access to your favorite websites and apps.

 In this article we will cover...

 Because gay life in Penang mainly occurs online, at night and behind closed doors, many of the attractions in Penang during the day that gay travelers will want to see are the top attractions here anyway.